blackrock/aladdinsdk/README.md

 - The SDK offers the ability to set a default configuration file to be preloaded at initialization.
 Set the environment variable `DEFAULT_ASDK_CONFIG_FILE` to point to the configuration file path.
 This is intended for curated notebook owners and domain SDK developers to dictate the default SDK experience.
 - End users can set (or override the default) configurations by providing their own config file and setting the environment variable `ASDK_USER_CONFIG_FILE`
+  - The SDK provides a utility to get started with building this configuration file.
+Installing `aladdinsdk` installs a `aladdinsdk-cli` CLI.
+Running this in your terminal will walk you through the steps to get started.
+    ```sh
+    pip install aladdinsdk
+    aladdinsdk-cli
+    ```

 To see configurations currently picked by the SDK, invoke this utility: